chadgeary/nifi/README.md

 # Navigate to rhel or ubuntu project directory - change \chad\ to your WSL username
 %HOMEPATH%\ubuntu-1804\rootfs\home\chad\nifi\rhel7

-# Edit the aws.tfvars file using notepad and save
+# Edit the nifi.tfvars file using notepad and save
 ```

 Deploy